Conjectures P1-P15 for Coxeter groups with complete graph: Abstract

 \section{Abstract}

-We prove Lusztig's conjectures P1-P15 for Coxeter groups with complete graph, using deceasing induction on $ \af $-values and a kind of decomposition formula of Kazhdan-Lusztig basis elements.
+We prove Lusztig's conjectures P1-P15 for Coxeter groups with complete graph, using decreasing induction on $ \af $-values and a kind of factorization formula of Kazhdan-Lusztig basis elements.
 As a byproduct, we give a description of the left, right, and two-sided cells.
 In the appendix, we prove P1-P15 for right-angled Coxeter groups by the same methods.